MAJORS AVAILABLE FOR SPRING/SUMMER CALENDAR

 Public relations is designed to prepare students for entry-level jobs as technicians (for example, producing news releases), as well as for career advancement as managers (for example, formulating communication strategy for a new initiative).
 Excellent writing skills are essential.

-B.S. in Public Relations—Public Interest Communications
+Public Interest Communications

 The Corporate Communications specialization is designed to prepare students for entry-level jobs in corporate public relations settings.
 They will be ready to work as technicians, such as producing social media strategies and tactics or effective multimedia news releases, as well as for career advancement as managers, such as formulating a communication plan for a new initiative or forecasting the reputational impact of an organizational decision or action.
 Excellent writing and critical thinking skills are essential.